-The following information aims to answer some of the questions you may have about St Michael’s and covers details of what we can offer as a school.
+The following information aims to cover some of the questions you may have about St Michael's and covers details of what we may offer as a school.

 What kinds of special needs does St Michael’s provide for?